zaiisao/Documentation/en/Real-time-Messaging/signaling_sunset.md

 title: Agora Signaling Sunset Plan
 description:
 platform: All Platforms
-updatedAt: Wed Sep 25 2019 07:25:11 GMT+0800 (CST)
+updatedAt: Wed Oct 09 2019 10:19:50 GMT+0800 (CST)
 ---
 # Agora Signaling Sunset Plan
 ## Agora Signaling Sunset Plan

 -  As of August 1, 2019, the Agora Signaling system will be sunset.
 No new features will be added, and only bug fixes will be made.
-As of August 12, 2019, all related documents will be moved [here](https://docs.agora.io/en/Signaling/product_signaling?platform=All%20Platforms).
+-  As of August 12, 2019, all related documents will be moved [here](https://docs.agora.io/en/Signaling/product_signaling?platform=All%20Platforms).
-- As of December 31, 2019, there will be no further updates to the Agora Signaling system.
-The Agora Signaling SDK will function in the interim.
+- As of December 31, 2019, we will stop updating the  legacy Agora Signaling system, but will maintain the system in operation mode.
-- On June 30, 2020, the signaling servers will be shut down and the signaling service will end.
+- On June 30, 2020, we will shut down the signaling servers and the signaling service will end.

 ## Compatibility between the Signaling SDK and the Agora RTM SDK